ryanallen/words-of-my-perfect-teacher/README.md

 Where tea is grown, in China, the number of small creatures that are killed while it is planted, while the leaves are being picked, and so on, would be impossible to count.
 The tea is then carried as far as Dartsedo by porters.
 Each porter carries a load of twelve six-brick packs, taking the weight on a band around his forehead which wears away his skin.
 But even when his skull shows through, all white, he carries on.
 From Dotok onwards, *dzo*, yaks and mules take over, their backs breaking, their bellies perforated with cuts, patches of their hair chafed away.
 They suffer terribly from their servitude.
 Bartering the tea involves nothing but a series of broken promises, cheating and argument, until finally the tea changes hands, usually in exchange for animal products like wool and lambskins.
 Now wool, in summer before shearing, is crawling with fleas, ticks and other small creatures as numerous as the strands of wool themselves.
 During shearing, most of those insects are decapitated, cut in two or disembowelled.
 Those not killed remain stuck in the wool and suffocate.
 All of this can only lead to lower rebirths.
 As for lambskins, remember that new-born lambs have all their organs of sense, and they feel pleasure and pain.
 Just as they are enjoying their first instants of life, in perfect health, they are killed.
 Perhaps they are only stupid animals but neertheless they do not want to die&mdash;they love life and suffer as they are tortured and slaughtered.
 As for the ewes whose little ones have been killed, they are a living example of the sorrow experienced by a mother who loses her only child.
 So when we think about the production and trade of such products, we can understand that even a single sip of tea cannot but contribute to rebirth in the lower realms.

 Now look at [tsampa](#tsampa).
-Before sowing the barley, the fields have to be ploughed. which forces to the surface all the worms and insects living underground and buries undergournd all those living on the surface.
+Before sowing the barley, the fields have to be ploughed. which forces to the surface all the worms and insects living underground and buries underground all those living on the surface.
 Wherever the ploughing oxen go, they are followed by crows and small birds who feed incessantly on all those small creatures.
 When the fields are irrigated, all the aquatic animals in the water are stranded on dry land, while all the creatures living on dry land are drowned.
 Likewise, at each stage of sowing, harvest and threshing, the number of beings killed is incalculable.
 If you think about it, it is almost as if we were eating powdered insects.

 In the same way, butter, milk and other foods, the "[three white foods](#three-white-foods)" and the "[three sweet foods](#three-sweet-foods)" that we consider pure and untainted by harmful actions, are not so at all.
 The majority of baby yaks, calves and lambs are killed.
 Those who are not, as soon as they are born and before they have had a chance to suckle even a mouthful of their mother's sweet milk, have a rope tied round their necks and stay tethered to a stake during pauses on the road, and to each other during journeys, so that every mouthful of milk&mdash;their rightful food and drink&mdash;can be stolen to make butter and cheese.
 By taking the essence of the mother's body, so vital for the baby, we leave them half way between life and death.
 When spring comes around, the old mother animals have become so weak that they cannot even get up from their stalls.
 The calves and lambs have mostly starved to death.
 The survivors, weak and skeleton-like, stagger about almost dead.